 Questions about drugs?
 Lots of teens are asking.
 That’s why each year, NIDA scientists spend a day chatting online with high school students and answering their questions.

-At the last Drug Facts Chat Day, “Boxy” from St. Henry District High School in Kentucky asked:
+At the last Drug Facts Chat Day, “Boxy” from St. Henry District High School in Kentucky asked: "What are designer drugs?"

 The term “designer drugs” refers to drugs that are created in a laboratory (typically, an “underground,” or secret, illegal lab).
 A designer drug is created by changing the properties of a drug that comes from a plant—such as cocaine, morphine, or marijuana—using the tools of chemistry.
 The resulting “designer” drugs typically have a new, different effect on the brain or behavior.